-The county council outlined a policy to dual the A43 between the junction with the A45 and the A14.
-We have already improved the Round Spinney roundabout and constructed a section of dual carriageway north of Moulton.
-Construction work began in February 2019 on the Moulton Bypass section of the route and it was fully opened for traffic on 19 June 2020.
+In order to tackle congestion and improve journey times, it is proposed to dual the A43 between the junction with the A45 and the A14.
+We have already improved the Round Spinney roundabout, bypassed Moulton and constructed a section of dual carriageway north of Moulton.
+We have submitted a bid to extend the dualling northwards to the Holcot Lane roundabout.

 Description of scheme

 The A43 between Northampton and Kettering suffers from congestion hotspots, journey time delay and road safety issues due to vehicles trying to overtake.
-Through its key strategy document, the Northamptonshire Arc, the county council has outlined a policy to dual the A43 all the way between the A45 and the A14.
+To tackle these problems, it is proposed to dual the A43 all the way between the A45 and the A14.
 Due to the scale of the scheme this will be achieved in phases.

 Improvements to the Round Spinney roundabout (phase 1a) were completed in 2015, resulting in increased capacity at this junction and improved traffic flow.